aajonusnet/aajonusnet/md/QNA/Q&A Of February 20, 2005.md

 Q: I'm like, is that what you were trying to get me to eat?

-Q:So you blew my lie.
+Q: So you blew my lie.

 A: Oh, well.